 That does not have to be your story, especially if you are educated on how to obtain affordable coverage with a preexisting condition.

 Can You Get Life Insurance With a Heart Condition?

-Well, like anyone who has heart disease, you will have a tougher time finding coverage and your heart condition will impact your rates.
+Well, like anyone who has heart disease, you will have a tougher time finding coverage.
+Your heart condition will impact your rates.
 There is no way around it now or in the future.

 Be sure you have the right advocate, an independent agent who can sort it out for you and has dozens of companies to work with.
 That is tip number one to obtain coverage that is affordable.

-Next, be sure you are following your doctors guidance, by taking all medications, following a good, healthy diet and appropriate exercise regimen.
-Your goal is to first better yourself personally, but you want to be able to show progress to any insurance company you may apply to.
+Next, be sure you are following your doctors guidance, by taking all medications, following a good, healthy diet and the appropriate exercise regimen.
+Your goal is to first better yourself personally as you want to be able to show progress to any insurance company you may apply to.
 Convincing them of your personal commitment to becoming a healthier person can gather you the best offer.

 Mentally, make sure you know what to expect during your application.
 The best rates you may obtain will not be an instant decision.
 The instant quote tools on any website, whether here on this site or anywhere else…forget it.
 They aren’t questioning you enough to know the details that will matter to any underwriter.
 The insurance company’s underwriter will determine your actual premium.
 Therefore, with a instant quote tool, you will probably not get a very accurate quote with your condition.

 On the other hand, your patience in working thru the process can pay off in spades and allow you to get the best offer for your needs.

 If you are a senior citizen and looking into life insurance after a heart attack, I’m going to suggest you look into life insurance coverage designed for seniors.